How we ‘ditched the corporate world’ to lead a nomadic way of life.

 A few weeks before we left we were enjoying a coffee and reading the Sunday Papers in a beachside café in Narrabeen, Sydney.
 Funnily, the cafe was called ‘Lifesavers’ it has changed hands now and the name.
 We started to read an article by a leading Australian Family Travel Blogger – Y Travel Blog and how they now lived a life of travel, home-schooling their 2 girls on the road and writing about their experiences.
 This was their business and of course their passion.

 Who would have thought that reading this article would be the start of To Travel Too?
-They are still our inspiration and last year (2018) we eventually caught up with Caz Makepeace, one half of Y Travel Blog at TBEX (Travel Blog Exchange Conference) in Finger Lakes New York State.
+They are still our inspiration and in 2018 we eventually caught up with Caz Makepeace, one half of Y Travel Blog at TBEX (Travel Blog Exchange Conference) in Finger Lakes New York State.

 Looking back on that day, the hardest part was coming up with a name for our blog.
 I can’t exactly remember whether it was Duncan or I. A couple of friends mentioned that it was not correct grammar, but what they didn’t realise was – to travel too – actually means to us ‘that we would like you to travel too, with us’ – for our readers to come along on our journey with us.
 Not glossing over the highs or lows, but sharing life on the road.

 That year we had Facebook, Instagram and Twitter.
 Our website was supposed to be up and running, but we will leave that for another post I guess the title would be “The trials and tribulations of getting a website up and running or not”.
 Suffice to say, and one that we still are not happy about, it took 2 years to have a website.
 Sometimes, you just have to let go and start again.